Topic Number 414 - Rental Income and Expenses

 - Report income and expenses related to personal property rentals on Form 1040, Schedule C.pdf or Form 1040, Schedule C-EZ.pdf, Net Profit From Business (Sole Proprietorship), if you're in the business of renting personal property.

-- Report income on line 21 and expenses on line 36 of Form 1040.pdf, U.S. Individual Income Tax Return, if you're not in the business of renting personal property.
+- Report income on line 21 and expenses on line 36 of Form 1040, Schedule 1.pdf, Additional Income and Adjustments to Income, if you're not in the business of renting personal property.

 Most individuals operate on a cash basis, which means they count their rental income as income when they actually or constructively receive it, and deduct their expenses when they pay them.
 Rental income includes: